 Anjo World and Snow World Ticket in Cebu

 Renowned as the only ocean theme park in the Philippines, Manila Ocean Park offers visitors a chance to learn while having a fun experience.
 One of the coolest educational things to do here is known as Mermaid Swim Experience, where the participants get to dress up like real-life mermaids and swim within huge tanks.
 Another crowd favorite is Symphony Fountain Show, so be sure to check that out as well.

-Manila Ocean Park Attractions Pass
+Manila Ocean Park E-Ticket in Manila, Philippines

 5. Nayong Pilipino Clark

 A cultural theme park steeped in Filipino culture, Nayong Pilipino Clark is located in Mabalacat, Pampanga.
 The park covers an area of 3.5 hectares (8.6 hectares) and features a plethora of attractions.
 Some of them include Money Museum that showcases old and new Philippine currency and Textile Museum featuring local textiles.
 The place also includes replicas of national monuments like Rizal Shrine and Mabini Shrine, among others.
 In addition, the park offers green spaces where visitors can enjoy a picnic, traditional dances, and many other performances.